cdown/chrisdown.name/source/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 far more numerous).
 Good for finding basic sentences, but lacking a bit in quantity.

+## Miscellanea of merit

+### Jin Zhang's tone information

+Jin Zhang, who teaches Chinese at MIT, has [a pretty useful page][tones] about the subtleties of Chinese tonality.

 [Pimsleur]: http://www.pimsleur.com/Learn-Chinese-Mandarin
 [Quizlet]: http://quizlet.com
 [MDBG]: http://www.mdbg.net